Thyroid test buying guide

 Understand the different types of thyroid blood tests and what they can tell you about your thyroid health.

-What are the different types of thyroid test?
+What are the different types of thyroid tests?

 How do I choose the right thyroid test for me?